cncf/glossary/content/en/event-streaming.md

 ## Problem it addresses

+The traditional communication approach for services is "ask, don't tell," coupling services to one another.
+In our example, the Netflix service that pulls the movie from the database would have to ask the service that registers user choices:
+"What's your current state?
+Any movies I need to get?"
+This approach assumes that the first service is always available to respond.

+This method is problematic with real-time data, like in the case of Netflix.
+Users expect the app to stream the selected movie without any delay.
-As more data becomes real-time, there will be an increased need to ensure that data is consistently flowing from a producer (source) to a consumer (receiver).
+With more data becoming real-time, there will be an increased need to ensure that data consistently flows from a producer (service source) to a consumer (service receiver).
 Past architectures would pull data in small batches over set period of time but nowadays, applications are needing to get constant, up-to-date data.

 ## How it helps